Friday, 30 January 2015

 Friday, 16 January 2015

-In economics it is generally observed that if you go on consuming more of anything, the satisfaction or utility that you derive from extra unit is gradually decreased.
-If you go on consuming in spite of this diminishing utility,one point may arise where your satisfaction from one more extra unit is zero and then it will go in minus figures.
-So, ultimately, your total utility also gets decreasing by each extra unit of consumption.
-It can be harmful or even dangerous to you if you continue consuming those products.
+In economics, it is generally observed that if you go on consuming more of anything, the satisfaction or utility that you derive from an extra unit gradually decreases.
+If you go on consuming in spite of this diminishing utility, a point may arise where your satisfaction from one more extra unit is zero, and thereafter it will go into negative figures.

 So, automatically, you will stop consuming more of that product even at a second or third round itself.